Running A Business

 Patriot Boot Camp

 Patriot Boot Camp (PBC) is an accelerator program (presented by Techstars) that helps veterans and their spouses create tech companies.
-PBC’s flagship program is a free 3-day event that includes education training and 1:1 mentorship.
+PBC’s flagship program is a free three-day event that includes education training and one-on-one mentorship.
 If you’re thinking of starting a tech startup, trust PBC to give you the tools and talents you need to kick things off with a bang.

 Veteran Business Outreach Centers

-The SBA provides veteran-specific business training all over the US right in the heart of the communities.
+The SBA provides veteran-specific business training all over the U.S. right in the heart of their communities.
 Check the SBA’s local assistance page to find a center near you.
-These Veterans Business Outreach Centers offer training, counseling, and mentorship to help start and grow your business.
+These Veterans Business Outreach Centers offer training, counseling, and mentorship to help you start and grow your business.
 Plus, the professionals helping you are from your community—so they’ll be best positioned to answer your questions and guide you in the right direction.

 Boots to Business

 Boots to Business (B2B) is another SBA-offered program that provides business and entrepreneurship training to veterans.
-Registrants start with a 2-day in-person program to learn the fundamentals.
-Afterward, participants can advance their studies with a free 8-week online course that walks students through creating their business plan and other critical elements of a startup.
+Registrants start with a two-day, in-person program to learn the fundamentals.
+Afterward, participants can advance their studies with a free, eight-week online course that walks students through creating their business plan and other critical elements of a startup.

 Veteran Entrepreneur Portal